N1 (South Africa): Limpopo

 The N1 then passes near Bela-Bela (previously Warmbaths) and Modimolle (previously Nylstroom).
 At the Modimolle exit, the freeway ends; the section of freeway between the Vaal River and Modimolle is the longest freeway in South Africa by route number at approximately 265 km (although there are two changes in the alignment of freeway in Gauteng, at the Buccleuch and Brakfontein Interchanges; South Africa's longest continuous freeway is the N3 between Durban and Ladysmith, which is approximately 20 km shorter).
 The section from the Proefplaas Interchange in Pretoria to the R516 Bela Bela exit is maintained by a private concessionaire, namely Bakwena, under license from SANRAL.

 The N1 then heads past Mokopane (previously Potgietersrus), where the N11 intersects it at the Nyl Toll Plaza (north off-ramp only) (leaving the N18 and the N17 as the only national roads that do not intersect with the N1), before heading to Polokwane (previously known as Pietersburg).
 The Polokwane Eastern Bypass is now used by traffic to loop around the Polokwane city centre (the N1 is no-longer the road passing through the city centre).

 After Polokwane, the N1 heads north, crossing the Tropic of Capricorn before passing Louis Trichardt.
 The N1 then winds through the Soutpansberg Mountains (containing two short tunnels) as the Wyllie's Poort Pass before heading to Musina (passing the last tollgate before Musina).
 The Musina Western Bypass is now used by traffic to bypass the CBD to the west (The N1 is no-longer the road passing through the town centre).
 The route then continues for 12 km to end at the Beitbridge border crossing with Zimbabwe on the Limpopo River, where it crosses the river as the Alfred Beit Road Bridge before splitting into two routes, which are the A4 road to Harare and the A6 road to Bulawayo.
-The border on the other side of the Limpopo River is also called Beitbridge.
+The border town on the other side of the Limpopo River is also called Beitbridge.